olamiderokeeb02-sketch/Drive_ng/README.md

 ## Machine Model Used
 - Random Forest Regressor (Best Performing Model)✔️
 ---
+## Key findings
+- A tuned Randon Forest outperforned a Linear Regression baseline, achieving an MAE of N[1.27]M and an R2 of [0.537] on the held-out test set of predicted price
+- SHAP analysis identified [top feature e.g. year], [2nd feature e.g. mileage_kn], and [3rd feature e.g. brand] as the strongest drivers
+- Never cars and lover mileage consistently oushed predictions hioher, contirmind real-world intuition about the Nigerian used car market
 ## Machine Learning Model

 - Algorithm: Random Forest Regressor